Zearin/cucumber/content/cucumber/step-argument-transforms.md

    end
 ```

 Without a transform you would have likely only wanted to match the value in the single-quotes.
 However, matching only the name would likely open our transform up to a large number of arguments and we wouldn't be assured that we were getting a user.
-So in your step definitions use additional contextual information in your matches and let your Transforms filter the data further.
+So in your Step Definitions use additional contextual information in your matches and let your Transforms filter the data further.

 **4. Register a `Transform` close to where it is being employed.**

 The best strategy is to define your transforms in the same file that they are used.
-When a transform is used by a large number of step definitions move the transform to a unique file in the support directory (e.g. `step_definitions/support/numeric_transforms.rb`).
+When a transform is used by a large number of Step Definitions move the transform to a unique file in the support directory (e.g. `step_definitions/support/numeric_transforms.rb`).

 **5. The order that Transforms are loaded matter as they will take precedence over previously defined transforms.**